johnalison/WorkingPhilosophy/RespondDontReact.md

    1) plan effective workarounds
    2) avoid getting caught in negative emotions.

- > **1st grade:** is how well I searched for a work-around.
+- **1st grade:** is how well I searched for a work-around.
 (Consider options ? / 2nd order thinking ? / Pick best option?)

- > **2nd grade:** (much more important) what was my emotional response ?
+- **2nd grade:** (much more important) what was my emotional response ?

 - Can remove/silence/mute sub-conscious from loop by treating setback as *Stoic Test*.
-(See "Disengage/Step back") Prevents emotions from coming online.
+  > Prevents emotions from coming online.
 Lowers "cost" of setback.
 Improves change of success.

 - Several different possible frames for setbacks